Etak - The Moving Island - Polynesian Wayfinding

 Subject: Etak — the Carolinian orientation framework, how it works, the story of Sernous adrift for thirty days still exactly oriented, and its direct application to coastal pilotage in confined tidal waters

-In the early 1960s, a Carolinian navigator named Sernous set out from his home island to catch turtles at an uninhabited islet a hundred miles to the west.
-Gale-force winds drove his canoe past its destination and beyond.
+In the early 1960s, a Carolinian navigator called Sernous left his home island to catch turtles at an uninhabited islet a hundred miles to the west.
+Gale-force winds drove his canoe past it and beyond.
 For thirty days the five crew had no sight of land and no working compass.
-When a passing motor vessel eventually encountered them, Sernous was able to tell the ship's captain precisely where they were — pointing to the nearest land, naming the island, and describing its direction.
-The ship's chart confirmed the bearing at thirty-five miles.
-They were not lost, Sernous told the captain.
+When a passing motor vessel eventually found them, Sernous told the captain precisely where they were.
+He pointed to the nearest land, named the island, described its direction.
+The ship’s chart confirmed the bearing at thirty-five miles.
+They were not lost, Sernous said.
 They were blown away.
 The distinction mattered to him.

-This story, documented by David Lewis in We, the Navigators, is one of the most striking demonstrations of what the etak orientation system makes possible in practice.
-This post explains how it works.
+That story, documented by David Lewis in We, the Navigators, is one of the most striking demonstrations of what etak makes possible in practice.
+This note explains how it works.

 Two ways of knowing where you are

-Lewis draws on the work of the navigator Harold Gatty to describe an older and more widely distributed approach: the home-centre reference system.
-In this framework the navigator's awareness of position is defined not by a point on a chart but by the continuously updated relationship between the vessel and all the known places around it.
+Lewis draws on the work of Harold Gatty to describe an older and more widely distributed approach.
+The home-centre reference system.
+In this framework the navigator’s awareness of position is defined not by a point on a chart but by the continuously updated relationship between the vessel and all the known places around it.
 The navigator knows, at any moment, which direction home lies, which direction the destination lies, and which direction every other known island lies.
 As the voyage progresses, these bearings change, and the navigator tracks the changes.
-No chart is required.
-No fixed surface is consulted.
-The information exists as a continuously updated spatial model in the navigator's mind.
+No chart required.
+No fixed surface consulted.
+The information exists as a continuously updated spatial model in the navigator’s mind.

-Lewis notes that western navigators naturally find this concept abstract, because the self-centre system — north, south, east, west radiating from the navigator's current position — is so familiar that it feels like the only logical way to conceive of position.
-The home-centre system feels counterintuitive until you realise that it is simply a different way of processing the same spatial reality.
+Lewis notes that Western navigators find this concept abstract, because the self-centre system, where north, south, east and west radiate from your own current position, is so familiar that it feels like the only logical way to conceive of position.
+The home-centre system feels counterintuitive until you realise it is just a different way of processing the same spatial reality.
 Neither is more accurate in principle.
 They differ in how they distribute the cognitive work of maintaining orientation.

-The Carolinian etak concept combines elements of both approaches, using the sidereal compass as the directional framework and a selected reference island as the position indicator.
+The Carolinian etak concept combines both, using the sidereal compass as the directional framework and a selected reference island as the position indicator.

 What etak is

-For a voyage from island A to island B, the navigator selects a third island, C, as the reference — the etak island.
-Ideally it lies roughly equidistant between the two ends of the passage and off to one side, so that its bearing changes steadily throughout the voyage.
+For a voyage from island A to island B, the navigator selects a third island, C, as the reference.
+Ideally it lies roughly equidistant between the two ends of the passage and off to one side, so its bearing changes steadily throughout the voyage.
 The navigator knows what bearing the etak island holds from the departure point, and what bearing it holds from the destination.
-These bearings are expressed in terms of the sidereal compass — which star position the island currently lies beneath on the horizon.
+These bearings are expressed in terms of the sidereal compass.
+Which star position the island currently lies beneath on the horizon.

 The canoe is conceptually stationary.
 The stars are fixed overhead.
 Everything else moves past beneath them.